-Riverside County Alan M. Crogan Youth Treatment Center1000 County Farm Road
+Riverside County Alan M. Crogan Youth Treatment Center10000 County Farm Road

 Riverside, CA 92503

 Scope Summary - This new 61,000 SF, 106-bed juvenile facility contains housing, medical, administrative, educational, vocational and recreational programs for youths at risk for criminal behavior.
-DLR Group provided architecture, engineering, planning and interiors services.
 The facility will provide intervention to prevent the escalation of criminal conduct through the use of appropriate consequences.
-The new facility has a full high school and Career Technical Education (CTE) program, with a 40% decrease in teacher-to-student ratio from the existing facility.
-Youths will move through a process in the facility preparing them to be a positive contributor to society: 1) Youths will be moved to the facility and live in an assessment unit until an individual's course of rehabilitation is determined.
-2) Youths will then be assigned to a living unit with direct access to education.
-3) The vocational area is separate from housing, and a portion of the youths' day is spent in a vocation of their choosing.
-4) Toward the end of their stay, youths will move from their housing area into a minimum security transition dorm where they will prepare for permanent release.
+The new facility has a full high school and Career Technical Education program, with a 40 percent decrease in teacher-to-student ratio from the existing facility.
+Youth will move through a process in the facility preparing them to be a positive contributor to society: 1) Youth will be moved to the facility and live in an assessment unit until an individual's course of rehabilitation is determined; 2) They will then be assigned to a living unit with direct access to vocational education.
+The vocational area is separate from housing, and a portion of a youth's day is spent in a vocation of their choosing; 3)) Toward the end of their stay, youths will move from their housing area into a minimum security transition dorm where they will prepare for permanent release.
 They will be prepped to return to society and are able to leave the facility during the day to attend jobs or school.
+DLR Group provided architecture, engineering, planning, and interiors services.